QryptInc/qrypt-security-quickstarts-cpp/README.md

 ![Codespaces Setup](docs/res/codespace_setup_small.gif)

 ### 2. Execute validation tests
 We've taken the Qrypt SDK and integrated it into a CLI with some basic functionality.
-After the envrionment loads it will automatically build the CLI.
+After the environment loads it will automatically build the CLI.
 Wait until you see `[100%] Built target qrypt`, indicating that the CLI build is complete, and then run `./qrypt test` to validate:
 - The Qrypt SDK can be used to securely generate and independently replicate an AES key
 - The Qrypt SDK can be used to securely generate and independently replicate a 1KB one-time-pad
 - The Qrypt SDK can be used to securely generate and independently replicate a 1MB one-time-pad
 - Qrypt's quantum generated random passes [NIST 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) Statistical Tests for Random Number Generators
+- Qrypt can supply 1KB of quantum-generated random via REST API

 ## CLI usage